Martin van Drunen: Early life

+Career

-Martin van Drunen (born 1966) is a Dutch death metal vocalist who started out in the band Pestilence.
-In this band, he also performed the bass duties live.
+Van Drunen began in the Enschede band Pestilence.
+He was the vocalist, and also performed the bass duties live.
+He already knew guitarist Patrick Mameli, who played in a neighbourhood cover band.
 He recorded two albums with them, Malleus Maleficarum and Consuming Impulse.
+He left the band in 1990, after a tour of the United States with Death and Carcass.
+Van Drunen believed that Mameli was being too controlling, and during the tour, he felt insulted when Mameli accused of him of being an alcoholic and performing poorly live.
+Van Drunen also disliked the band's plan to record the next Pestilence album with Scott Burns at Florida's Morrissound Studios, because he thought his production would not fit the band's sound well.

 After his departure from Pestilence, van Drunen joined Asphyx as the singer and bass player in 1990 (in 1992, he would abandon his position as bass player to focus solely on vocals) and recorded six studio albums in total.
 He performed the vocals on Comecon's second album Converging Conspiracies in 1993 and then formed his own band called Submission.
-In 1995, he was asked to replace Karl Willetts in the UK death metal band Bolt Thrower.
-He did two tours with them, but never recorded an album.
+In 1994, he was asked to replace Karl Willetts in the UK death metal band Bolt Thrower.
+Van Drunen did two tours with Bolt Thrower, but he left in 1997 because he did not feel like a part of the band, and also at the time he was suffering from alopecia and disliked going on stage with bald spots, but other band members did not want to cancel shows just for that reason.

 In 2006, an "all-star" death metal band by the name Hail of Bullets was formed with van Drunen doing vocals, ex-Houwitser bass player Theo van Eekelen, Gorefest drummer Ed Warby and both Thanatos guitarists Paul Baayens and Stephan Gebédi.
 In May 2008, they released an album called …Of Frost and War.
 In 2009, van Drunen performed guest vocals on The Project Hate MCMXCIX's album The Lustrate Process.
 In October 2010, Hail of Bullets released their second album On Divine Winds.

+Van Drunen has said on multiple occasions that he will never rejoin Pestilence, once describing the band as "a disgrace to what it once was" with no passion for the music anymore, only the money.